This topic describes how to configure an area chart to display query results.

 An area chart is constructed based on a line chart.
-The section between a line and the axis with color.
-The filled section is an area block and the color highlights the trend.
-Similar to a line chart, an area chart emphasizes the number changes over time, and is used to highlight the trend of the total number.
-Both the line chart and the area chart are mostly used to indicate the trend and relationship of numeric values.
+The section between a line and the axis that is filled with a color is an area in an area chart.
+The color highlights the trend.
+Similar to a line chart, an area chart emphasizes the numeric value changes over time, and is used to highlight the overall data trend.
+Both the line chart and the area chart indicate the trend and relationship of numeric values.
 They are not suitable if you want to display specific values.

 - X-axis (horizontal)